 The black box that sits in almost everyone’s living room is filled with endless possibilities for entertainment.
 It often leaves us in a trance, sucked in to watching more and more.
 Kels and I have been convicted of this for awhile.
-It wasn’t that we thought that cable was bad or a waste of money (even though it is costly), but rather we saw it as a time sucker.
+It wasn’t that we thought cable was bad or a waste of money (even though it is costly), but rather we saw it as a time sucker.
 It left us wondering what it would be like to live without cable?

 As with most things in life, cable TV is fine in moderation.
 But it took us away from other things we wanted to do (blogging, spending quality time together, being outdoors, riding our bikes, etc.) and decided that we wanted to cancel.
 It came to a point about a month ago when we decided to upgrade our Internet connection and exchange our old modem for a newer one.
 This presented the perfect opportunity to cancel cable and DVR.
 And so we did.
 Here’s what we have discovered so far…